Study Club fire: Fire

-were killed and nearly 50 injured.
+were killed and 55 injured.
 Some patrons managed to find their way to the roof and escaped by jumping from the building, many of them suffering broken legs.
 Bandleader Al Handler helped get several people out a second-floor window, then followed.
 Others seeking safety fled to dressing rooms in the building and were found there after the fire.
 It was reported by survivors that some patrons thought the fire was part of the dancing act.
 Most windows were blocked with boards and were inaccessible even to firefighters.
 The majority of those who died were in their 30s.
 Most deaths were attributed to suffocation and asphyxiation from toxic fumes emitted from the burning debris, rather than the actual heat from the flames.
 After the fire, the building's interior was completely destroyed while the exterior appeared undamaged apart from broken windows.
 The fire escape along the side of the structure was apparently inaccessible and proved useless to trapped patrons.
 Some estimates reported financial losses to be over US$35,000 (~US$598,000 in 2022).